-We received 24 nominations and selected five students.
+We received 17 nominations and selected four students.
 The V-CBI program aims to maintain a 50/50 ratio of trainees between chemistry and biological departments.
 The V-CBI proudly introduces these new trainees to training grant this year:

-The following are the trainees appointed to the V-CBI training grant this year:
+The following are the trainees appointed to the V-CBI training grant in 2020: